ironexdev/frostnova-devstack/README.md

 - Or customize the url in docker/images/http-proxy/default.conf

 4) Generate Secrets
-- Base version does not contain any secrets so this step is not needed
+- Base version does not contain any secrets so this step is not needed, but it can be useful after adding database to the project.
 - `bin/docker/compose/secrets`
 - This command will complain "No such file or directory", but files with secrets should be created anyway.